 It is apparent that in such a situation where practices are required to handle multiple payers and everyone with a different process of payment then no single strategy can be fruitful.
-That is why more and more practices are outsourcing their billing to professional companies because they got specialized resources to handle all types of collections.
-They now very well the difference between patient AR management and insurance AR management.
+That is why more and more practices are outsourcing their billing to professional companies because they have specialized resources to handle all types of collections.
+They know very well the difference between patient AR management and insurance AR management.
 However, physicians should not segregate the billing from the front desk and other clinical processes.
 AR management is only effective if the front desk is working properly.
-It is not the billing company or the accountant that communicate with the patients for the payments, it is the job of the front desk to effectively communicate with the patients and deliver them very clearly about their financial liabilities.
-So, if you are experiencing a decline in collections despite being following an orderly AR plan, then you should check your front desk staff for the possible improvements.
+It is not the billing company or the accountant that communicates with the patients about the payments, it is the job of the front desk to effectively communicate with the patients and deliver them very clearly about their financial liabilities.
+So, if you are experiencing a decline in collections despite following an orderly AR plan, then you should check your front desk staff for possible improvements.

 Denial Management in Medical Billing